Acceptable use guidelines for using HFS backup services

 In cases where you do anticipate essential large scale moves or renames of your local datastore, please contact email@example.com beforehand so that we may manage this.

 Additionally, we may insist on local measures being implemented in order that the backup or archival of that data does not consume a large amount of (HFS) system resources.
-These local measures may include, but are not limited to:- excluding files, repartitioning into smaller filesystem/volume/drive partitions or preprocessing files before backup or archive.
+These local measures may include, but are not limited to:- excluding files, repartitioning into smaller filesystem/volume/drive partitions or preprocessing files before backup.